 About 90% of all marketing emails get delivered, while only about 2% of your Facebook followers actually see your Facebook post on their news feed.
 This means that your message is approximately 45x more likely to be seen in an email than on Facebook.

 There’s a reason email marketing has endured this long: it works.
 While brand awareness and other KPIs are nice, at the end of the day, it’s conversions that keep the world spinning.

-The average click-through rate is around 3% for an email, while at first glance that sounds pretty abysmal, it’s a huge leap compared to the average click-through rate of a tweet, which sits at around 0.5%.
-So, after crunching the numbers, this means that you’re more likely to garner conversion from an email than a tweet.
+The average click-through rate is around 3% for an email.
+While at first glance, that sounds pretty abysmal, it’s a huge leap compared to the average click-through rate of a tweet, which sits at around 0.5%.
+So, after crunching the numbers, this means you’re more likely to garner conversion from an email than a tweet.

 What really makes email marketing so effective is its ability to personalize messaging for specific audiences you’re trying to target.
-Email marketers are able to send specific messages to subsets of their email lists that would be most relevant to them, i.e. sending a promotional email about swimsuits to female audiences in the spring and summer.
+Email marketers can send specific messages to subsets of their email lists that would be most relevant to them, i.e. sending a promotional email about swimsuits to female audiences in the spring and summer.

 Think about the headspace someone is in while checking their email vs scrolling through their newsfeed.
-On social networks, people are communicating personally with friends and family that they care about.
-They’re there to see photos and updates from people close to them, not necessarily in the mood to be sold a pair of sunglasses or whatever your product may be.
+People are communicating personally with friends and family they care about on social networks.
+They’re there to see photos and updates from loved ones close to them; they’re not necessarily in the mood to be sold a pair of sunglasses or whatever your product may be.

 Navigating the eCommerce landscape can be no small feat.
 At Boxwood, we’ve helped eCommerce companies up their conversion rates by 42% and can help your small business reach the same goals.

 Give us a ring, schedule a consultation, or get right down to business by requesting a quote.
 We’re excited for the opportunity to help your business grow.